Vanishing results for the coherent cohomology of automorphic vector bundles over the Siegel variety in positive characteristic: Introduction

-Following an idea from \cite{StrohPrep}, the second step is to use a result of \cite{MR3989256} about the existence of generalized Hasse invariants on the stack $\Sp_{2g}\ZipFlag^{\mu,I_0}$ to prove that certain line bundles $\mathcal{L}_{\lambda}$ are $D$-ample\footnote{See definition \ref{def5}.} on $Y^{\tor}_{I_0}$ where $D$ is a certain effective Cartier divisor whose associated reduced divisor is the border $D_{\red}$.
+Following the result from \cite{StrohPrep}, the second step is to use a result of \cite{MR3989256} about the existence of generalized Hasse invariants on the stack $\Sp_{2g}\ZipFlag^{\mu,I_0}$ to prove that certain line bundles $\mathcal{L}_{\lambda}$ are $D$-ample\footnote{See definition \ref{def5}.} on $Y^{\tor}_{I_0}$ where $D$ is a certain effective Cartier divisor whose associated reduced divisor is the boundary $D_{\red}$.
 The third step is to use a logarithmic version of the Kodaira-Nakano vanishing in positive characteristic due to Esnault and Viehweg to see that under the hypothesis $p > d_0 := \dim Y^{\tor}_{I_0}$, we have

 for all $i > e$ and all $\lambda$ that admits generalized Hasse invariants.
 The fourth step is to filter the bundle

 with an increasing filtration $F_\bullet$: